json-schema-org/referencing/draft-handrews-jri.md

 * _keyword:_ an object property name with specification-defined behavior, as opposed to object properties which are simply data
 * _processing a data format:_ performing any actions required by the format, typically based on the format's structure and keywords, beyond simply parsing the format into an in-memory representation
 * _evaluation path:_ the path, including reference keywords traversed, taken to reach a particular point of processing from the document root at which processing started; the exact nature of this path depends on the reference semantics chosen as defined in {{ref-semantics}}
+* _location-defining behavior:_ the ability of certain keywords to indicate that a location in a document has specific semantics, typically including that the location supports JRI keywords

 For formats that incorporate JRI, "processing" includes resolving relative IRI-references and either associating the resulting IRI with the appropriate resource, or resolving the IRI to the resource with which it is already associated.